Kad3n13/Ethics-Tech-Class/README.md

 - Greater reliance on **information systems** in all aspects of life.
 - In recent IT advancements, **ethics and human values** have been underemphasized, creating serious risks and consequences.

+# Key Terms

+- **Bathsheba Syndrome**
+  The ethical failure of successful people who lose their moral bearings due to overconfidence, entitlement, or abuse of power.

+- **Code of Ethics**
+  A formal document that outlines an organization's principles, values, and expected ethical behaviors.

+- **Corporate Compliance Officer**
+  An individual responsible for ensuring that an organization adheres to legal regulations and internal policies.

+- **Corporate Ethics Officer**
+  A senior official who oversees the development, implementation, and monitoring of ethical programs and policies within an organization.

+- **Corporate Social Responsibility (CSR)**
+  The concept that organizations should act ethically and take responsibility for the impact of their actions on stakeholders, including shareholders, consumers, employees, the community, the environment, and suppliers.

+- **Ethics**
+  A code of behavior defined by the group or society to which an individual belongs.

+- **Integrity**
+  Adherence to moral and ethical principles; acting in accordance with a personal code of values.

+- **Law**
+  A system of rules, enforced by institutions such as the police and courts, that dictates what people can and cannot do.

+- **Morals**
+  Personal principles that guide an individual’s judgment of right and wrong.

+- **Problem Statement**
+  A clear and concise description of an issue that identifies what needs to be addressed.

+- **Social Audit**
+  A review that evaluates an organization’s social responsibility performance and ethical behavior.

+- **Software Piracy**
+  The illegal copying, distribution, or use of software.

+- **Supply Chain Sustainability**
+  The practice of managing supply chains in a way that meets present needs without compromising future generations' ability to meet theirs.

+- **Stakeholder**
+  Any individual or group affected by an organization’s actions, decisions, or policies.

+- **Vice**
+  A moral failing or bad habit that goes against ethical or virtuous behavior.

+- **Virtue**
+  A commendable quality or trait that reflects moral excellence and ethical behavior.

 ---